fireship-io/fireship.io/hugo/content/courses/javascript/beginner-js-objects.md

 - An **Object** is a collection of properties.
 - A **Property** is a key-value pair that contains a name and a value.
 - A **Property Name** is a unique value that can be coerced to a string that points to a value.
-- A **Property Value** can be any value, including other objects or functions, that associated with the name/key.
+- A **Property Value** can be any value, including other objects or functions, associated with the name/key.

 {{< figure src="/courses/javascript/img/js-object-props.png" alt="An object is a collection of properties, aka key-value pairs" >}}